 The representation period for submissions has now closed.

 26 submissions were received for web publication in the representation period.
 These submissions can be viewed via the link below:

-The report of the Independent Reviewer, Dr Glen Kile, has now been completed and submitted to the Australian and Tasmanian Governments.
-The report has been tabled in both houses of the Australian Parliament.
+The report of the Independent Reviewer, Dr Glen Kile, was completed in November 2015 and submitted to the Australian and Tasmanian Governments.
+The report was subsequently tabled in both houses of the Australian Parliament.
 The report can be accessed via the link below;